 - Adaptation is smarter than you.

-- In business, in politics and in our personal lives, we do not often solve problem directly.
+- In business, in politics and in our personal lives, we do not often solve problems directly.
 The consequences of what we do depend on responses, both natural and human, than we cannot predict.
 The system we try to manage are too complex for us to fully understand.
 We never have the information about the problem, or the future, we face that we might wish for.

 - When happy people talk about their lives, when wealthy people talk about their careers, when the leaders of profitable businesses talk about their companies, they routinely talk about many things besides the pursuit of happiness, wealth or profit.